-Clinical studies on immune health are ideally designed to include either an immune challenge to the person during the study (in vivo), or a challenge to the person’s immune cells outside the body (ex vivo).
+Clinical studies on immune health are designed to include either an immune challenge to the person during the study (in vivo), or a challenge to the person’s immune defense outside the body (ex vivo).
+Quiet Study (quiet-study.com)

-The immune system is highly sensitive to stressors, and controlling the study environment is especially important when conducting studies aimed at collecting data on inflammation and immune status.
+The immune system is highly sensitive to stressors.
+Controlling the study environment is especially important when conducting studies aimed at collecting data on inflammation and immune support.
 It is also important to control for factors such as circadian cycles and sleep.

-A surprising number of natural products trigger physiological changes almost immediately, such as through aroma or physical contact via mucosal membranes, and responses may be measurable within 0.5 – 3 hours of consumption.
-These responses may also lead to cumulative effects thus indicating both immediate and long-term benefits.
+A surprising number of natural products trigger physiological changes almost immediately.
+These triggers may be through aroma or physical contact via mucosal membranes, and responses are measurable within 3 hours of consumption.
+These responses may also lead to cumulative effects thus indicating both immediate and long-term benefits to our immune system.

-A clinical study on acute effects tracks what happens in the body immediately after consuming a single dose of an immune supportive natural product.
-It may also track more subtle priming of immune cells.
-These changes can be measured by taking blood samples and immediately using the immune cells for cell culture to trigger specific immune responses outside the body, thus testing the priming/re-programming that happened within the body after consuming the natural product.
+This design tracks what happens in the body immediately after consuming a single dose of an immune supportive natural product.
+It can also track more subtle priming of immune cells.
+These changes are measured by taking blood samples and immediately using the immune cells for cell culture to trigger specific immune responses outside the body.
+This illustrates the priming/re-programming that happened to our immune defense within the body after consuming the natural product.

 We have a controlled clinic environment for this type of study where the participant sits quietly in a relaxed state with minimal outside stimuli.
 Blood samples for this type of study need to be processed within 2 hours, and our on-site immunology lab allows us to immediately prepare samples for culturing or flow cytometry.